Modules are located on the left hand side of the Project Details page.

-Tasks and workflows are managed within the 'Tasks' module or directly within the Resource Planner.
+Tasks are managed within the 'Tasks' module or directly within the Resource Planner.

 The task details are easily accessed to review and edit through a reading pane on the RHS.

 When new tasks are added to a project, the sort order is defaulted to Task Start Date with the earliest start date listed at the top (This can be configured to another sort order if required).

-- Select ‘Create New’ within the task module as shown above (1).
+- Select ‘+Add’ within the task module as shown above (1).
 In the 'Add New task' line give the task a name and select return.
-The Task is now saved and if you select it in the list view by clicking on the three dots (2) you can add more details through the form on the RHS, as above (2).
+The Task is now saved and if you select it in the list view by clicking on the three dots (2) you can add more details through the form on the RHS

 - Name – The name of the task